STEVE INSKEEP, Host:

-Dr. CURTIS MAREAN (Arizona State University): Not only do we see them eating shellfish but there is a whale barnacle.
+CURTIS MAREAN: Not only do we see them eating shellfish, but there is a whale barnacle.
 It's a special species of barnacle.
 It only occurs on the skin of a whale.
-So that's a clearer piece of evidence that they brought in a chunk of whale skin and blubber and ate it at that site.
+So that's a clear piece of evidence that they brought in a chunk of whale skin and blubber and ate it at that site.
 So what we have is the earliest dated systematic use of marine resources.

 FARMER: But there was even better evidence of modern thinking in the cave - pieces of red ocher.
 It's a soft rock that early humans used to make pigments for decoration.
 The ocher had markings on it that would have been made by grinding.

-Professor SALLY McBREARTY (Anthropology, University of Connecticut): The smoking gun is really symbolic behavior.
+SALLY MCBREARTY: The smoking gun is really symbolic behavior.
 The manipulation of symbols really distinguishes people - at least, this is what archeologists believe - from other species.

 FARMER: Scientists have found a couple of places in Africa where there was worked ocher and small-bladed tools even earlier than this one.
 But writing in the journal Nature this week, Marean says the artifacts at Pinnacle Point suggest a people who were advancing on many fronts.

-Dr. MAREAN: When you put them together, they looked like a package of adaptation that is rather advanced for this time.
+MAREAN: When you put them together, they look like a package of adaptation that is rather advanced for this time.

 FARMER: McBrearty says the Pinnacle Point artifacts help fill in a very patchy record of early human evolution.
 And they suggest that fairly early in our history, braininess was busting out all over.